void-512/Codec-Quality-Analysis/README.md

 A program for you to compare PSNR of video encoders under different bitrates

+FFMPEG is required in the system

+Make sure the "_internal" folder is in the same directory as the executable file

 ## How to generate data
 Write a config file as the "example.cfg" in the repo.